stolostron/rhacm-docs/troubleshoot_acm/troubleshooting.md

    ```

    **NOTE**: If you uninstall the webhook, you lose the functions that the webhook provides, which is validating the cert-manager resources and preventing non-cluster administrators from using `ClusterIssuers` to issue their certificates.

+## Troubleshooting clusters
+{: #clusters}

+Use this section to troubleshoot issues when working with clusters.

+### Symptom

+After importing a cluster by using the Red Hat Advanced Cluster Management console, the cluster appears in the console with a status of *Pending import*.

+### Resolving the problem

+Ensure that the managed cluster can communicate with the network that hosts the hub cluster.
+If the communication cannot be established by the managed cluster, the cluster import is not complete.
+The cluster status for the managed cluster is *Pending import".

+Ensure that the ports on the network of the hub cluster are open to receiving communication (often port 6443).